FINTLabs/www-fintlabs/technical.md

 @enduml
 ```

-#### Event is confirmed and updated in back-end system, but client is not notified
+##### Event is confirmed and updated in back-end system, but client is not notified

 This is the most difficult scenario.
-Since the back-end system has been
-updated, the event cannot safely be retried, although the client does not
+Since the back-end system has been updated, the event cannot safely be retried, although the client does not know.
-know.
 There are basically two ways to resolve this issue.

-Which of these is better depends on the back-end system's ability to record
-and roll back pending modifications.
+Which of these is better depends on the back-end system's ability to record and roll back pending modifications.

-##### Roll back the modification so it can safely be retried.
+###### Roll back the modification so it can safely be retried

 ```plantuml
 @startuml orphaned